svanoort/pyresttest/README.md

 ## Why not pure-python tests?
 This is intended for use in an environment where Python isn't the primary language.
 You only need to know a little YAML to be able to throw together a working test for a REST API written in Java, Ruby, Python, node.js, etc.

+That said, there's nothing stopping you from doing the tests in python.

 ## Why YAML and not XML/JSON?